 If you try to appeal to everyone, you will end up appealing to no one.
 Sometimes the person you are selling to, who holds the buying power within an organisation, doesn’t experience the pain you are solving directly.
 This will change the way they relate to your product and should be reflected in your marketing and sales efforts.
 Instead of focusing on specific pain points, you should focus on how your product benefits the company process overall.

-Getting specific about your value proposition and successfully moving into sales requires research.
+Getting specific about your value proposition and then successfully moving into sales requires research.
 Research your targets.
 Define your ideal customer and the companies which are best fit for your product.
 It is important to write this down and for it to be clear.
 While your team may be small today, you need to be able to share your thinking with others.
 As your business grows, there will be lots of debate over what features should be added or how your product should behave.
 It is useful to be able to refer back to what problem this product is supposed to solve in the first place.
 This will help you avoid going off in tangents and remain focused on what you’re trying to do.

 A helpful way of realising product market fit is imagining that you are hiring a person, rather than your product, and thinking about what the job description would look like.
 Writing a job spec for what your product does is a really good way of bringing your product to life.
 Think about what your product will do for someone.